sbgn/sbgn.github.io/pages/projects.md

 <table>
     <tr>
         <td style="width:380px; vertical-align:top;  text-align:left;">
             <a href="https://lifeware.inria.fr/~soliman/post/casq/" target="_blank">CaSQ</a> is a tool that infers Boolean rules based on the topology and semantics of process diagrams built in CellDesigner.
-It converts CellDesigner XML to logical model in SBML-Qual.
+It converts CellDesigner XML to a logical model in SBML-Qual.
 The converter is actively used in the <a href="https://covid.pages.uni.lu/" target="_blank">COVID-19 Disease Map</a> project.
         </td>
         <td style="text-align:left; vertical-align:top; text-align:left; padding-left:1em;">
             <strong>PubMed: </strong><a href="https://pubmed.ncbi.nlm.nih.gov/32403123/" target="_blank">32403123</a><br />